nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a volunteer : `/v del`

-Deletes the specified volunteer from the database.
+Deletes the volunteer at the specified __VOLUNTEER_INDEX__ from the database.

 Format: `/v del VOLUNTEER_INDEX`

 * Deletes the volunteer at the specified `VOLUNTEER_INDEX`.
-* The index refers to the number before the volunteer's name in the displayed volunteer list.
+* The index refers to the number that appears before each volunteer’s name in the displayed volunteer list on the panel.
 * The index **must be a non-negative integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**